-- -Health Vs. Unhealthy Activity (attached)

-- -Love Vs. Infatuation Activity (attached)

-- -Relationship or Red Flag Activity (attached)
+- Healthy Vs. Unhealthy activity (attached) - In Love or Just Hanging Out activity (attached) - Relationship or Red Flag activity (attached)

-What are some ways we can work to keep our bodies healthy?
-(Allow participants to respond with "eat right, exercise, don't smoke and trips to the doctor.")
+What are some ways we can work to keep our bodies healthy?(Allow participants to respond with "eat right, exercise, don't smoke and trips to the doctor.")
 Just like it takes hard work to keep our bodies healthy, we have to work hard to keep our relationships healthy, too.
 The point of this lesson is to help us learn what makes a healthy relationship and how to keep it that way.

-The first thing we are going to do is an activity to help us better understand what distinguishes a healthy vs. unhealthy relationship..
+The first thing we are going to do is an activity to help us better understand what distinguishes a healthy vs. unhealthy relationship.

-Do Healthy vs. Unhealthy Activity.
+Do Healthy vs. Unhealthy activity.